chocolatey/choco-wiki/CreatePackagesQuickStart.md

 * `%ChocolateyInstall%` - Chocolatey installation directory
 * `%ChocolateyInstall%\lib\package-name` - Package directory
 * `%cd%` or `$pwd` - current directory
+* Environment variable reference available in the README when using `choco new` or [[online|HelpersReference#variables]].

 ## Examples

-Here are some simple examples.
+Here are some simple examples. **NOTE**: This needs updated with checksums and newer package concepts.
+Please run `choco new` when creating packages as it contains all of the most up to date notes.

 ### chocolateyInstall.ps1 for .exe installer